 Per Serving (excluding unknown items): 539 Calories; 23g Fat (38.5% calories from fat); 31g Protein; 52g Carbohydrate; 14g Dietary Fiber; 77mg Cholesterol; 1063mg Sodium.
 Exchanges: 3 Grain(Starch); 3 Lean Meat; 1 Vegetable; 3 Fat; 0 Other Carbohydrates.

-My PayOff: The nicest part of all this is that I now have a cost effective dinner tonight, leftovers for later in the week, a nutritious convenience food in my freezer ready to go in a few minutes, and the equivalent of a can of pintos, additive free, in my freezer to use in another meal.
-I’m thinking minnestrone.
+The nicest part of all this is that I now have a cost-effective dinner tonight, leftovers for later in the week, a nutritious convenience food in my freezer ready to go in a few minutes, and the equivalent of a can of pintos, additive free, in my freezer to use in another meal.
+I’m thinking Minestrone.

 Oh yes, I also have an extra $9.74 in my pocket and just a little hint of smug satisfaction…of course, if I would have remembered my coupon at the store, it would have been $10.92 in savings, and I would probably be so smugly satisfied I’d be impossible to live with.

 I made this recipe in March of 2010.